 Esiason, who quarterbacked the Cincinnati Bengals, New York Jets and Arizona Cardinals during a 14-year NFL career, also serves as studio analyst for THE NFL TODAY, the CBS Television Network’s NFL pre-game show.
-He joined the show in 2002 and is heard weekly along with James Brown, Dan Marino, Shannon Sharpe and Bill Cowher.
+He joined the show in 2002 and is heard weekly along with James Brown & Co.

-Additionally, Esiason will continue to call games for Dial Global’s “Monday Night Football” and NFL playoff and Super Bowl radio broadcasts, a position he has held since 2000.
+Additionally, Esiason calls games for Westwood One’s “Monday Night Football” and NFL playoff and Super Bowl radio broadcasts, a position he has held since 2000.

 Upon retiring after the 1997 season, Esiason headed straight for the broadcast booth.
 He made his debut as a commentator for ABC’s NFL “Monday Night Football,” and called “MNF” games for two years.
 He co-hosted, with WFAN’s Christopher “Mad Dog” Russo, a weekly NFL preview show, “In the Huddle” (1998-2002), and was the host of the Boomer Esiason Show on WLW in Cincinnati (1999-2002).
 He has also hosted the “Boomer Esiason Show” on Madison Square Garden Network.